vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

          filters this should be 0.

       *instanceData*
-         A pointer to the private filter data, usually allocated in the filter's argsFunc function.
+         A pointer to the private filter data.
+This pointer will be passed to the *init*, *getFrame*, and *free* functions.
+It should be freed by the *free* function.

       After this function returns, *out* will contain the new node(s) in the "clip" property, or an error, if something went wrong.